nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter10_chapter_10_sanctified_prepared_for_god_s_purpose.md

 <!-- p95 -->
 Renewing the mind isn’t a quick fix-it’s a process of gradual transformation that is lifelong.
 Each memory system plays a role in shaping how we think, feel, and act.
 By intentionally working with the Holy Spirit, applying Scripture, and developing godly habits, we can train our minds to align with God’s truth.
-Whether addressing past wounds, learning new habits, or staying focused in the moment, God has provided both **spiritual tools** and **practical wisdom** to help us walk in renewal and freedom (<span class="x-scripture" data-type="ref" data-book="2 Corinthians" data-chapter="10" data-verses="5" data-lang="en" data-version="NKJV">2 Corinthians 10:5</span>).
+Whether addressing past wounds, learning new habits, or staying focused in the moment, God has provided both **spiritual tools** and **practical wisdom** to help us walk in renewal and freedom (<span class="x-scripture" data-type="ref" data-book="2CO" data-chapter="10" data-verses="5" data-lang="en" data-version="NKJV">2 Corinthians 10:5</span>).

 <!-- p96 -->
 Our world is full of trouble, tribulation, and trial.
-Through the disciplined renewing of the mind, our souls become transformed, and we can live a life of freedom unto God full of the fruit of His Spirit (<span class="x-scripture" data-type="ref" data-book="Galatians" data-chapter="5" data-verses="22-25" data-lang="en" data-version="NKJV">Galatians 5:22-25</span>).
+Through the disciplined renewing of the mind, our souls become transformed, and we can live a life of freedom unto God full of the fruit of His Spirit (<span class="x-scripture" data-type="ref" data-book="GAL" data-chapter="5" data-verses="22-25" data-lang="en" data-version="NKJV">Galatians 5:22-25</span>).

 <!-- p97 -->